berobbb/10-DAY-10-PROJCT/README.md

-this is a repo for daily projects today is day 6
+this is a repo for daily projects.